ceholden/yatsm/docs/guide/phenology.rst

 Configuration
 -------------

 Example:

 .. code-block:: yaml

     phenology:
         enable: False
+        init:
             # Specification for dataset indices required for EVI based phenology monitoring
             red_index: 2
             nir_index: 3
             blue_index: 0
             # Scale factor for reflectance bands
             scale: 0.0001
             # You can also specify index of EVI if contained in dataset to override calculation
             evi_index:
             evi_scale:
             # Number of years to group together when normalizing EVI to upper and lower percentiles
             year_interval: 3
             # Upper and lower percentiles of EVI used for max/min scaling
             q_min: 10
             q_max: 90